Pennsylvania Home Insurance: Costs by Region & Best Companies 2026

 Do I need mine subsidence insurance in Pennsylvania?

-If your home sits over or near an underground coal or clay mine — which is possible in 43 of Pennsylvania's 67 counties — you should strongly consider mine subsidence insurance.
+If your home sits over or near an underground coal or clay mine, which is possible in 43 of Pennsylvania's 67 counties, you should strongly consider mine subsidence insurance.
 Standard home insurance does not cover ground collapse.
-The Pennsylvania DEP offers affordable state-sponsored mine subsidence coverage starting at roughly $29/year for $100,000 in protection.
+The Pennsylvania DEP offers affordable state-sponsored coverage starting at about $41.25 per year for $150,000 in protection, with coverage available up to $1,000,000.

 What does Pennsylvania home insurance typically cover?